-- Comply with the fair competition and anti-trust laws of the countries in which we conduct business. - Communicate honestly in your business relationships. - You can buy and sell products from a competitor. - Gather competitive information in a way that is ethical, legal and publicly available. - Avoid contact with competitors that could create the appearance of improper agreements or understandings. - Seek advice (from the applicable Competition & Anti-Trust Compliance Officer) exposed to anti-competitive or unfair business practices.
+- Comply with the fair competition and anti-trust laws of the countries in which we conduct business. - Communicate honestly in your business relationships. - You cannot buy and sell products from a competitor. - Gather competitive information in a way that is ethical, legal, and publicly available. - Avoid contact with competitors that could create the appearance of improper agreements or understandings. - Seek advice (from the applicable Competition & Anti-Trust Compliance Officer) if you are a witness to or exposed to anti-competitive or unfair business practices.

-- Collude with competitors and trade associations to divide markets, regions or customers, control prices, boycott suppliers or restrict products. - Engage in misleading advertising or make false claims about competitors' offerings. - Attempt to gain an unfair advantage through the disclosure of incomplete, inaccurate or misleading information. - Exchange information about price, market share or other conditions with competitors, customers or other business partners. - Give to competitors, or seek from competitors, confidential and unpublished commercial information.
+- Collude with competitors and trade associations to divide markets, regions or customers, control prices, boycott suppliers or restrict products. - Engage in misleading advertising or make false claims about competitors' offerings. - Attempt to gain an unfair advantage through the disclosure of incomplete, inaccurate, or misleading information. - Exchange information about price, market share or other conditions with competitors, customers, or other business partners. - Give to competitors, or seek from competitors, confidential and unpublished commercial information.

-Some of the most serious anti-competition offences occur between competitors.
+Some of the most serious anti-competition offenses occur between competitors.
 These include bid rigging, collusion, price fixing or agreeing to divide territories or markets.
 We do not participate in these types of activities.

 For further detail, please see the full Competition & Anti-Trust Law Compliance Policy.
-If you have any questions about this policy, please contact Darren Yaworsky, CFO.
+If you have any questions about this policy, please contact the Chief Financial Officer.

-6 Badger Values: Respect People and Cultural Differences
+6. Badger Values: Respect People and Cultural Differences